Pyr-000/YetAnotherStableDiffusion/README.md

 - "Textual Inversion Concepts" from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically.
 - Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
 Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
 If no value is specified, the default value of 1 will be used as the prompt weight.
   - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
-  - Note: The current implementation of negative weight values usually produces unusable results.
+  - Note: Prompts with negative weight values are not directly 'subtracted'.
+Instead, the prompt is amplified in its difference from the negative prompts (moving away from the prompt, in the opposite direction of the negative prompt).

 #
 ## text to image